 Pages within a PDF file are usually stored as a page tree, allowing the user to reach a given page as quickly as possible.
 This is often represented as a balanced page tree.
 Although the PDF standard references this option, it does not by any means prescribe it.

-Pages can alternatively be stored as a simple array of pages, while still meeting the PDF standard.
+It also complies with the PDF standard if the page tree is not balanced, for instance, if only one single page tree node exists, which directly reference all the PDF pages of the whole document.
 The only drawback is that this makes it less efficient to access a given page (making for slower navigation through the document), particularly when dealing with a PDF containing a particularly large number of pages.
-JHOVE, however, reports an error if pages are stored in a field (array) instead of a page tree.
+JHOVE, however, reports an error if pages are not stored in a balanced page tree.
 As this is not an error and does not present a risk to long-term archiving, the message can be ignored.

 Common advice for long-term archiving is to preferentially use the PDF/A format.
 However, this no longer matches to the day-to-day reality of many workflows which use JHOVE for validation tests.